Roberts Radio

-Roberts Radio is a British consumer electronics company that produces radios and related audio equipment.
-Based in Mexborough, the company has been making radios since its foundation in 1932 and claim to be the oldest active radio manufacturer in the UK.
+Roberts Radio Limited is a British consumer electronics company that produces radio receivers including digital and internet radios, as well as related audio equipment.
+Based in Chertsey, the company has been making radios since its foundation in 1932 and claim to be the oldest active radio manufacturer in the UK.
+Roberts Radio have held a royal warrant since the 1950s.